 Light sleep often involves the feeling of sudden falling during 'sleep starts'.
-I can certainly think of occasions of psycho-vertigo, ungrounded in the face of a challenge of dizzyling scale.
+I can certainly think of occasions of psycho-vertigo, ungrounded in the face of a challenge of dizzying scale.

 Meanwhile, it can be hard to wake from deep sleep and you'll be disorientated for a while afterwards.
-I'm sure I can think of some disorientated for a while afterwards.
-I'm sure I can think of some reflectively inclined individuals who've lived many years in such deep delta wave zones, either by design or oversight.
+I'm aure I can think of some reflectively inclined individuals who've lived many years in such callectively inclined individuals who've lived many years in such deep delta wave zones, either by design or oversight.
 Acolytes of deep psychosomnolence!
 That's not to say it's an unproductive state, just a distant one.
-Between light and deep unproductive state, just a distant one.
 Between light and deep dreams come.
-Can we imagine being lost and powerless in our waking dreams?
+Can we imagine being lost and powerless in our sleep is REM sleep, where the arms and legs don't work but the dreams come.
+Can we imagine being lost and powerless in our akking dreams?
 And are we ever unable to move between different modes of somnolence?
 But lets not spend too long here as there are other interesting shards of the individual that we can metaphor-ise and collectivise.